raacker/raacker.github.io_backup/_posts/Linux/2017-06-26-make-a-shared-directory-in-your-virtual-machinevirtualbox.markdown

 I'll post a way to make shared directory on Virtualbox system.
 But it will be very similar to VMware way.

+Step0.
+You must install Guest Additions CD program from virtualbox.

+Before get started, you must install additional libraries of virtualbox.
+It only takes 5 minutes.

+1. Go [Devices tab -> Click 'Insert Guest Additions CD image']

+2. Reboot virtual machine

+3. You will be able to find VBOXADDITONS image file and install it.

+4. Reboot again

 Step1.
 Give a permission to your user group

 {% highlight bash %}